Mr Vin Harink B.Bus CA

 Mr Mitchell was appointed to the Board in May 2007.
 He is currently Commercial Adviser to FMT Worldwide, an Australian based software company.
 He also served for 10 years on the Australian Advisory Board of A.I.G.
 International.
 His career spans 52 years in finance with the Commonwealth Bank and Perpetual Private Clients.
 He was a long serving committee member and board member of the Melbourne Cricket Club.
 He was previously involved as a board member for 7 years with Kids Help Line Australia and 3 years as a board member with the Lasallian Foundation (Asia Pacific).

-Mr Parker is Chair of Kidney Health Australia’s National Consumer Council.
-Mr Parker was a member of the Executive Board of the Commonwealth Treasury with particular responsibility as Executive Director of Revenue Group and also as Chair of the Treasury Audit Committee.
+Previously Chair of Kidney Health Australia’s National Consumer Council.
+Mr Parker was previously a Deputy Secretary and a member of the Executive Board of the Commonwealth Treasury, with particular responsibility as Executive Director of Revenue Group and also as Chair of the Treasury Audit Committee.
 Mr Parker’s career at the Treasury spanned from 1984 until February 2011 and includes a period working with the OECD in Paris.
-Mr Parker is currently Deputy Secretary at the Department of Sustainability, Environment, Water, Population and Communities, and has particular responsibility for the Water Group which leads the development and implementation of national policies and programs to achieve the more sustainable management of Australia’s water resources.
+Mr Parker is currently Deputy Secretary at the Department of the Environment and has particular responsibility for Water and Climate Change issues.
 Mr Parker was made a Member of the Order of Australia in January 2012.

 Anne joined Kidney Health Australia as CEO in January 2003 and was appointed Managing Director in June 2009.
 Prior to coming to Kidney Health Australia Anne was CEO of Asthma Australia for five years and has held senior management positions with MS Victoria, VicDeaf and Oz Child.
 Anne spent several years working in education in the delivery of social work services to disadvantaged schools and is passionate about social justice and issues of access and equity in service delivery.
 In addition to her professional commitments, Anne has served as Director on two other not-for-profit Boards in recent years.
 She is a member of all subsidiary Kidney Health Australia Board Committees.